Crown Princess Mette-Marit in Bergen

 The museum wanted to give the Crown Princess special treatment by opening just for her and the press, but the Palace didn’t want to accept that.
 “It is not appropriate for the Crown Princess to see the exhibition when the museum is closed due to strike,” said the palace’s communications director, Marianne Hagen.

-Tagged Awards, Crown Princess Mette-Marit, Exhibition, Health.
+Tagged Awards, Crown Princess Mette-Marit of Norway, Exhibition, Health.